- Applying to study

 Your electronic Commonwealth Assistance Notice (eCAN) is an official record of your fees and enrolment.
 You need to check this to make sure all details are correct.
 Your eCAN will be available in MySR within 28 days of the approved census date.

-For 2013, the tuition fees for continuing full fee paying students are as follows:
+For 2014, the tuition fees for continuing full fee paying domestic students are as follows: